 Multiple outcome prediction

-Multiple outcome prediction is when the question can be answered from a list of more than 2 possible outcomes.
+Multiple outcome predictions is when the question can be answered from a list of more than two possible outcomes.
 Examples of multiple outcome prediction include:

 - Will a shipment arrive early, on-time, late, or very late?

 - Which product would a customer be interested in?